santosh9991/sample-food-delivery/README.md

  - useState() - powerful
  - , useEffect()

- # 3 tyypes of testing
+ # 3 types of testing
  - Unit testing
     - test react application in isolation.
 We use reat testing library to test our application.
  - Integration testing